 Salt

-Eating a lot of salt can increase your blood pressure.
 By reducing the amount of salt you eat, you can lower your blood pressure and your risk of stroke.

 Salt intake can be reduced by not adding salt to food or in cooking, with no more than 6 grams of salt a day (about a teaspoon).
-Avoid high-salt foods e.g processed meat, cheese, stock cubes and pre-prepared meals.
+Avoid high-salt foods such as processed meat, cheese, stock cubes and pre-prepared meals.
 Salt can be listed in the ingredients as salt or sodium.

 Cholesterol

 Fat in our diet is a valuable source of energy and it helps the body absorb certain nutrients.
-Cholesterol is a fat (lipid) in your blood which plays an important role in repairing damaged tissue however having too much saturated fat can lead to heart disease and stroke due to the build-up of fatty deposits in the arteries.
+Cholesterol is a fat (lipid) in your blood which plays an important role in repairing damaged tissue.

 Lipid lowering treatment (statins) can be used to lower the LDL cholesterol and prevent the risk of stroke.

-Eating too much saturated fat can lead to high cholesterol.
-This causes a build up of fatty deposits in your arteries causing them to become narrowed and stiff.
 There are two types of cholesterol LDL (low density protein) and HDL (high density protein).
 Each have a role to play however it is important that there is a balance.

 Healthy eating and stroke – Stroke Association